rotemreiss/jTrack/README.md

 But..
 How can my scanner know if the Jira has been already created on a previous scan?
 This is where jTrack comes in.

-jTrack is using a local Sqlite to track the issues that have already been created and then updates the issues OR creates new one if the previous has already been resolved.
+jTrack uses a local Sqlite to track the issues that have already been created and then updates the issues OR creates new one if the previous has already been resolved.

 ---